-Section 3.19 Satellite Dishes/Antennae.
+Section 3.198 Satellite Dishes/Antennae.

-In compliance with the Telecommunications Act of 1996, one satellite dish/antennae may be installed on a residential Lot subject to the following conditions:
+In compliance with the Telecommunications Act of 1996, one satellite dish/antennae may be installed on a residential lotLot subject to the following conditions:

 - 1. Intent of installation shall be registered with the AC prior to installation (see Registration form in the Appendix). - 2.
 The satellite dish/antennae measure one meter or less in diameter. - 3.
-To the extent feasible, the satellite dish/antennae shall be placed in the side or rear yard in such a manner that it is screened from adjacent streets and neighboring properties. - 4.
-The satellite dish/antennae shall be installed at the lowest possible placement unless a signal is unattainable.
+To the extent feasible, the satellite dish/antennae shall be placed in the rear or side or rear yard in such a manner that it is screened from adjacent street(s) and neighboring properties. - 4.
+The satellite dish/antennae shall be installed at the lowest possible placement, utilizing ground level sitting (unless a signal is unattainable).

-Section 3.20 Screen/Security Doors and Windows.
+Section 3.2019 Screen/Security Doors and Windows.

-AC approval is not required for the addition of screen doors or storm windows added to a home if the material and color matches the existing doors and windows on the home.
+AC approval is not required for the addition of screen doors or storm windows added to a home if the material and color matches or is similar tothe existing doors and windows on the home.
 The AC must approve security treatments (but not security systems) for doors and windows.

-Section 3.21 Signs/Address Numbers.
+Section 3.210 Signs/Address Numbers.

-One (1) temporary sign advertising the real property for sale which is no more than six square feet in size, the style of which is compatible with the appearance of the District, may be installed on the Lot without AC approval.
+One (1) temporary sign advertising the real property for sale which is no more than six square feet in size, the style of which is compatible with the appearance of Mountain Vistathe District, may be installed on the Lot without AC approval.
 At no time may such signage be installed upon any common area or fencing.

-Trade signs, which include, but are not limited to, landscaping, painting, remodeling, etc., may be displayed while work is in progress and must be removed upon completion of the job.
-The AC, on a case-by-case basis, may approve all other signs, including address numbers and nameplate signs, and shall consider a request for placement of additional temporary signage where unique circumstances exist.
+TAll trade signs, which include, but are not limited to, landscaping, painting, remodeling, etc., may only be displayed while work is in progress and must be removed upon completion of the job.
+The AC, on a case-by-case basis, may approve all other signs, including address numbers and nameplate signs, and shall consider a request for placement of one additional temporary signage where due to unique circumstances exist.
 The AC must approve all other signs, including address numbers and nameplate signs.
+The AC, on a case-by-case basis, will consider lighted signs.

-Section 3.22 Solar Equipment/Skylights.
+Section 3.224 Solar Equipment/Skylights.

 AC approval is required for installation of all solar equipment and skylights.
-Solar equipment and skylights shall be incorporated into the structure and building's mass and be architecturally compatible with the home.
+Solar equipment and skylights shall be incorporated into the structure and building's mass and be architecturally compatible with the residencehome.

-Section 3.23 Swimming Pools.
+Section 3.232 Swimming Pools.

 Requests for swimming pools will be reviewed on a case-by-case basis by the AC with consideration given to, but not necessarily limited to, the size of the yard area, setback from impact on neighboring properties and size of pool enclosure.
-Recognizing the specific requirements of the City of Colorado Springs, the placement of pools on a home site shall be given scrutiny by the AC.
+Recognizing the specific requirements of the City of Colorado Springs, the placement of pools on a home site shall be given eareful scrutiny by the AC.

-Section 3.24 Trash Receptacles.
+Section 3.243 Trash Receptacles.

 Owners are to store their trash containers in the garage, or secured and screened behind privacy fencing, except for the day of collection services.
-Containers are to have a secured lid and all trash must be bagged to prevent waste from blowing away.
+CAll containers are to have a securedattached lid and be securedall trash must be bagged to prevent waste from them from blowing away.
 Recycling containers must be maintained in a likewise manner.

-Section 3.25 Yard Ornaments.
+Section 3.254 Yard Ornaments.

-Yard ornaments, including but not limited to, birdbaths, birdhouses, fountains, sculptures, statues, flags, and banners require AC approval.
+Yard ornaments, including but not limited to, birdbaths, birdhouses, fountains, sculptures, statues, flags, and banners, etc. require AC approval.
 Location of yard ornaments in the front yard is discouraged.
 Flagpoles shall be considered on a case-by-case basis.
 Owners may display American flags in accordance with the Federal Flag Code.
-Owners may not display more than one (1) political sign per ballot issue or office, which must be removed within seven (7) days following any election.
+Owners may not display more than one (1) political sign per ballot issue or office, which must be removed within and not earlier than 45 days before and seven (7) days after following any election.